rapenchukd/yum-rhn-plugin/README.md

 # Usage

-This out of the box this cookbook will configure the standard [main] rhn channel after installation of yum plugin, additional channels may be added via data bags.
+Out of the box this cookbook will configure the standard [main] rhn channel after installation of yum plugin, additional channels may be added via data bags.

 ## Attributes